jakekara/data-storytelling-6-22-17/README.md

 * Use round numbers when they are not precise, like with surveys.

+* Example: "about 560,000" instead of "an estimated 560,042 with a margin of error 580."

 ## 3. A data set is a source: Interrogate it long enough and it'll tell you anything you want to know

 * Sometimes your data don't know the answer to your question

-* I.E. FBI Hate Crime data
+* I.E. FBI Hate Crime data.
+The story that wasn't.

 * https://trendct.org/2016/11/21/connecticut-saw-a-drop-in-reports-of-hate-crime-incidents-in-2015/